Oracy to Writing

 Successful

-The Oracy to Writing Process has already been successfully implemented in many schools in the country.
-Over 4000 primary school children have already benefited from the Process.
+The Oracy to Writing Process has already been successfully implemented in many schools in the country and abroad.
+Thousands of primary school children have already benefited from the Process.
 In February 2009 Phil conducted a pilot in twenty-two Hackney Schools, with children from year 3/4, for the Hackney Learning Trust.
 After the two weeks Process 96% of the children assessed, showed significant or major improvement in their writing levels, achieving increases of 1 to 3 sub levels.
 This was the case for children at all levels of ability.
 (Data provided by The Learning Trust in Hackney)

 Future Proof

-Each stage of the Process has been designed to enable children, teachers and schools to meet the national standards and objectives set out in the Primary Strategy Framework.
+Each stage of the Process has been designed to enable children, teachers and schools to meet the national literacy standards and objectives.
 The Process gives teachers and children an enjoyable and engaging programme for teaching and learning and enables children to achieve higher standards in Oracy and literacy.
 But the Process is also future proof and will endure through changing government policies, because at the heart of the Process is the fact that Oracy is fundamental to learning.

 Benefits children at all levels of ability